-Spalding’s School of Business has excelled in educating Accounting students for more than a decade.
-Accounting is at the heart of business; having a background in accounting is an unbeatable preparation for any field, including business, government, nonprofit or other organizations.
-The study of accounting helps you develop problem-solving, financial reporting and decision making skills.
-Whether you dream of starting your own company or becoming the CEO of a corporation, an accounting background can help you get there.
+Spalding’s School of Business has excelled in educating Accounting students for more than a decade in the Louisville, KY region.
+Accounting is at the heart of business; having a degree in accounting is an unbeatable preparation for any field, including business, government, nonprofit or other organizations.
+An accounting degree can help you develop problem-solving, financial reporting and decision making skills.
+Whether you dream of starting your own company or becoming the CEO of a corporation, a degree in accounting can help you get there.

 Spalding’s Accounting degree is designed for students pursuing their first bachelor’s degree to prepare for a career in accounting or financial analysis.
 The program of study includes:

 - An interactive, real-world experience that leads students through a real world business simulation.

 - A rich offering of liberal studies electives.

 Spalding’s Second Degree in Accounting program is designed for persons who already have a bachelor’s degree in any discipline and want to efficiently earn a second degree in accounting.
 The Second Degree in Accounting prepares you to pursue the Certified Public Accountant (CPA) career track, as well as careers in private accounting and financial planning.
 You can complete the second degree in as little as two years or reduce this time even further with transfer courses.
 The degree is offered in our Adult Accelerated Program (AAP) format, designed for the working adult, requiring 11 accounting courses and 14 support courses available for completion in the evenings and on the weekends.